 Although this study is specific to decontaminating medical face masks the conclusions carry over into other areas of discussion given they have determined what temperature and length of time will kill the virus.

 The study concluded that exposing the N95 face masks to 158° F for 30 minutes will most likely kill the virus while preserving the structural integrity of the masks so they can be used again.

 Other methods were tested and determined to degrade the masks too much and were therefore not recommended for decontamination.
 See the red areas on page 5 of the study.

-PestPro Thermal Systems manufactures and sells electric bed bug heaters to its customers who use them primarily to kill bed bugs and other insects which tend to die quickly when exposed to temperatures of around 120° F.
+PestPro Thermal Systems manufactures and sells electric bed bug heaters to its customers who use them primarily to kill bed bugs, other insects and molds/mildew which tend to die quickly when exposed to temperatures of around 120° F.

 The heaters have automatic thermostats installed that are pre-set at the factory to top out at 145° F. This is the temperature that will penetrate furniture and personal items most effectively without damaging low cost items like budget vinyl blinds and cheap particle board, glued furniture.